Sweets from the Indian subcontinent: Laddu

 Laddu (sometimes transliterated as laddoo or laadu) is made of varieties of flour, grains, pulses, semolina, regional or seasonal fruits, dry fruits, and other ingredients cooked with sugar.
 These are then shaped into bite-size or larger spheres.
 Laddu is mentioned in ancient Sanskrit documents as temple offerings, and is referred to as ladduka.
 It is popular all over India, is easy to prepare, and comes in dozens of varieties.
 Laddu is often served during festivals, religious ceremonies, or household events such as weddings.

 One example of laddu is Motichoor ka Ladoo.
 It is a sweet food popular in states like Bihar.
 It is made from roasted gram flour flakes which are sweetened, mixed with almonds, rolled into a batter and then cast into mini balls and fried in ghee.
 Every mini ball, called boondi, melts like a fresh sweet.
 The mini balls are combined with aromatic spices and then formed into bite-size spheres, which are called motichoor ka ladoo.
 With each bite, the mini balls distribute a burst of flavor throughout the mouth.
 Other examples include Tirupati laddu, so popular that over a million laddu are distributed every week from a single temple of Lord Venkateswara.

+In contemporary times, laddu has gained renewed popularity in health-conscious communities.
+Sugar-free variants are increasingly prepared by replacing refined sugar with dates (khajoor) as a natural sweetener, while ingredients such as flax seeds and mixed nuts are added for their high fiber and nutritional content.